 So you’ve never been to a beer festival before?
 Or maybe you have.
 But there is no other beer festival in the world that brings the shock and awe of the Great American Beer Festival in Denver.
 Even if you’ve been to GABF before, our Great American Beer Festival Ultimate Survival Guide can help you not only survive this massive undertaking, but get the most enjoyment out of it.

-Over the three days and four sessions of GABF, more than 800 breweries will be pouring more than 4,000 beers to more than 62,000 people.
-That’s a bit overwhelming, especially once you walk through the doors and see the mass of humanity – and beer – before you!
+Over the three days and four sessions of GABF, more than 500 breweries pour more than 2,000 beers to more than 40,000 people.
+Those are the numbers for 2022, GABF’s reemergence from a two-year, pandemic-imposed hiatus.
+Prior to the pandemic, GABF consistently hosted more than 60,000 attendees sipping on more than 4,000 beers from 800-plus breweries.
+No matter how you cut it, that’s a bit overwhelming, especially once you walk through the doors and see the mass of humanity – and beer – before you!

 Great American Beer Festival Pre-Game Prep Guide